 Give notice of marriage or civil partnership

-Use this service to book an appointment for giving notice of marriage or a civil partnership.
+You can book an appointment with us for giving notice of marriage or a civil partnership.

 - give notice of your intention in person at least 28 full days (70 days if subject to immigration control) for most marriages or civil partnerships before the ceremony

 - pay a fee of £35 at the time of giving notice